kiermcguirk/Algorithms/README.md

 Navigate to the Labs folder -> src -> Main.java and run the program.
 Programs can be run individually from inside their folders.

+The Documentation.pdf contains all of the analysis/documentation throughout each lab.

 Author
 Kier McGuirk - 18752609